Meet the MBA team

 Terrence Perera leads the module The Intelligent Organisation.

 "Information is now the most important asset in any organisation.
-The Intelligent Organisation module introduces how information and new technologies are deployed to digitally transform businesses.
+The Intelligent Organisation module introduces how information and disruptive technologies are deployed to digitally transform businesses.
 It is essential that business executives are aware of frameworks, tools and techniques at their disposal to direct and realise such transformation.
 Case studies, recent academic research outputs and guidance from professional bodies provide practical and innovative implementations in a range of industries.
 The Intelligent Organisation, there, is an indispensable module for future business executives." - Dr Terrence Perera

-- Semester 2 Module Leaders
+Semester 2 Module Leaders

 "Students can expect to be challenged to reflect on what leadership means to them in the different contexts in which they will work.
-The class sessions are workshop based with activities which involved applying and critiquing competing perspectives on what responsible and effective leadership entails.
+The class sessions are workshop based with activities which involve applying and critiquing competing perspectives on what responsible and effective leadership entails.
 The module is underpinned by students completing a personal reflective portfolio of tasks related to each class session from which they will create plans for further developing their leadership." - Dr Stephen Allen

 Paul McGuinness leads the module Corporate Finance.